jeremyButtler/alnSeq/README.md

 # Use

-AlnSeq uses a Smith Waterman and Needleman Wunsch alignment that, depending on flags used when compiling can run with memory usage of O(n \* m / 4) Bytes to O(n \* m) Bytes.
-However, the O(n \* m / 4) is twice as slow as a traditional Smith Waterman and Needleman Wunsch alignment.
-AlnSeq also includes an Hirschberg alignment.
+AlnSeq uses a Smith Waterman and Needleman Wunsch alignment that can run with memory usage of O(n \* m / 4) bytes (-two-bit) to O(n \* m) bytes.
+However, the -two-bit method is twice as slow as a traditional Smith Waterman and Needleman Wunsch alignment.
+AlnSeq also includes an Hirschberg alignment and a memory efficent Waterman alignment that operates with linear memory usage, but only returns the score, and the starting and ending cooridinates.

 AlnSeq is a standalone program that can also be compiled as a python library.

-There are faster and less memory hungry Waterman Smith implementations than alnSeq.
-One example is the stripped Waterman Smith alignment, which I think reduces both scoring and direction matrix to just a few rows.
+There are faster then any program currently in alnSeq and ususe less memory then alnSeq's traditional Waterman, but not less memory then its memory efficent Waterman.
+One example is the stripped
+  Waterman Smith alignment, which I think reduces both scoring and direction matrix to just a few rows.
 See [https://github.com/mengyao/Complete-Striped-Smith-Waterman-Library](https://github.com/mengyao/Complete-Striped-Smith-Waterman-Library)